 Usually, septic tanks need to be pumped out every three to five years.
 This process removes solid waste from the tank and prevents it from clogging the drain field.
 However, if the sludge layer builds up too much, the liquid cannot filter through the solid waste and enter the leach field.
+Therefore, hiring Portland, OR septic services, or anywhere else you’re located, as soon as possible could save you from spending more money down the line.

 Duration of Septic Tank Cleaning